virginiapujols/2171-swen-610-01-04-Orange/docs/index.md

 # Web Checkers Home

 Welcome to the Web Checkers Project!
+An online Checkers game system built in Java 8 and using Spark, a web microframework.

 ## Team